Prequalified Vs. Preapproved: Are They Different?

 At this point, you’ll receive a loan commitment from your lender.
 This may or may not be conditional on the verification of certain other documentation and/or getting issues resolved with the home you’re buying, but you can expect to get a closing day and be well on your way.

+Getting prequalified and preapproved are similar, but they have some key differences that make them appropriate at different parts of the home buying journey.
 With differences from lender to lender, varying definitions and inconsistent requirements, you've seen that not all mortgage approvals are created equal.
-Cut through the confusion and clutter with the Power Buying ProcessSM at Quicken Loans®.

 We have multiple levels of approval in order to more precisely specify the level of examination your mortgage approval has received.
 Those levels are: